The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

+If $A$ only contained central arcs, it follows that the resulting Lipschitz map construction gives a direction in which $L(c)$ is strictly decreasing and the lengths of curves in $C\setminus \{c\}$ are increasing.
+That the lengths of curves in $C\setminus \{c\}$ are increasing in this direction is a property of Thurston's Lipschitz map construction.
+Trigonometry implies that $L(c)$ decreases in this direction, as follows: Gluing in strips corresponding to the central arcs, as shown in Figure~\ref{newfig}, takes the geodesic~$c^{*}$ to a piecewise geodesic, with angles less than $\pi$ on the side of~$c^{*}$ that is not the flaring end.
+The geodesic representative of the piecewise geodesic is obtained by shifting the piecewise geodesic to the side with angles less than $\pi$, thereby decreasing~$L(c)$.

-A central arc has the property that the shortest representative of its homotopy class with endpoints on $c^{*}$ is disjoint from the geodesic representative of $c$.
-There exist central arcs intersecting each connected component of the boundary of a normal neighbourhood of $c^{*}$.
-Choose a set $A$ of pairwise disjoint arcs as above, containing $\{a_{1}, \ldots, a_{m}\}$.
-Then a map constructed from this choice of $m$ and $A$, for which the widths of the central arcs are sufficiently large relative to the widths of the other arcs, gives a vector corresponding to a derivation that is strictly negative when evaluated on $L(c)$ and strictly positive when evaluated on the length of any curve in $C\setminus\{c\}$. \end{proof}
+A Lipschitz map constructed from $m$ and $A$, for which the widths of the strips corresponding to the central arcs are sufficiently large relative to the widths of any strips corresponding to arcs that are not central, gives a 1-parameter family of maps whose tangent vector at $x$ corresponds to a derivation that is strictly negative when evaluated on $L(c)$ and strictly positive when evaluated on the length of any curve in $C\setminus\{c\}$.
+It is possible to simultaneously satisfy the constraints in Thurston's Lipschitz map construction and choose the strips corresponding to the central arcs to be wider than the other strips, because it was shown that there are at least~2 central arcs; one on either side of~$c^{*}$, or both intersecting both connected components of~$\mathcal{N}\setminus c^{*}$. \end{proof}